IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 * All level 5 requirements will be managed as Github issues.
 * The status of the requirement issue ("Open" / "Closed") is an indication of both development and testing status, so a requirement is not "Closed" until it is implemented and has passed a SIT.
 * Requirement issues should track sub-issues that describe the implementation.
-   * Doing this allows to better track designs and append new SPIKEs and implementation issues to the requirement if a re-design is proposed.
+   * Doing this allows to better track design history and append new SPIKEs and implementation issues to the requirement if a re-design is proposed.
-* If a re-design is proposed that impacts an already tested requirement, that requirement issue should be re-opened and any new SPIKEs or implementation tasks should be append to the original task list
+* If a re-design is proposed that impacts an already tested requirement, that requirement issue should be re-opened and any new SPIKEs or implementation tasks should be appended to the original task list.
    * Doing this will keep a record of the evolution of implementation decisions that impacted the requirement and a record of the requirement status throughout the project.
    * This is useful for providing context to new team members or anyone who needs to remember why a particular design was chosen to satisfy a requirement vs another approach.
 * A backlog grooming will take place once per month to re-prioritize and clean up the issue board.